JavaScript Library

 };

-Then, add onclickevent to call start() and stop()
+event to call start()

 start.onclick = () => {